mhkeller/binary-birthdays/README.md

 ### [View live](https://mhkeller.github.io/binary-birthdays)

-Lighter colors are fewer passes.
-Darker colors require more.
+Lighter colored rectangles mean that date needs fewer passes.
+Darker colored rectangles mean more.
 Minimum passes is 0, which is the case for July 2nd.
 The max is 9 passes.

 ![](src/img/heatmap.png)